The chief town of Tuscany, an amazing region characterised by a spectacular culture, a unique culinary tradition and a beautiful dialect.

 The price of the rooms for rent in Florence generally varies also depending on the location: many flats have both exterior and interior rooms.
 If you seek a bright room, than the exterior ones are the best choice (and they may also have a beautiful view on the street), but if you’d rather live in a quiet and peaceful accommodation, our suggestion is to pick interior.

 Everyone loves living in a well furnished and cosy flat!

 While you are looking for your new accommodation, there will be several types: from totally empty spaces to the completely equipped ones.

 The flats of helpHousing are stylish and all furnished and our rooms have everything you need.

 While choosing the housing solution where to live in Florence, you should be careful: rent a room or a flat that won’t cause you many issues!
 The problems you could encounter are: issues about the door locks, the boiler or the bathroom pipes...and many others.
 Being a foreigner in Italy means that you could also have some language misunderstandings, or you might run into difficulties to know how much is the cost of the service.

 We strive for our customer care, that’s why the maintenance is included for free in the services we offer, so that our clients have nothing to worry about.

-One more important thing you should think about is the inclusion of the bills in your room rental budget.
-Many of the housing solutions exclude bills from the basic price of the room or apartment.
+One more important thing you should think about is the inclusion of the costs in your room rental budget.
+Many of the housing solutions exclude costs from the basic price of the room or apartment.
 Whatever you are going to choose, remember that managing expenses and bills is easier with us: you have your own online account where we keep you informed about everything.

 Each neighbourhood has something unique and special, its own traditions, history and original traits.
 Find the best places where to live in Florence: